osallou/linuxintro/chapters/01_about.md

 # Linux

+## Good to know

+In following examples, the terminal prompt will be "$" (first character of the line).
+This means that you should not copy this "$" in your terminal to reproduce the examples.
+Lines not starting with $ represent the output of the commands

+For example:

+    $ echo "hello"     <= You should only write  *echo "hello"* in your terminal hello              <= this is what appears in your terminal

 ## Kernel

 The Linux kernel is the main component of a Linux operating system (OS) and is the core interface between a computer’s hardware and its processes.
 It communicates between the 2, managing resources as efficiently as possible.